Gozdinhos/coding-journal/README.md

 > Mischief managed! :herb:

+8.DAY

+I learn how i can check the checkboxes when i m holding shift.
+I used shiftkey and manipulate a flag variable to do this.
+This project gives me an opinion if i try to build a mailbox something etc.

 7. DAY

 I learn html5 canvas today.
 Canvas itself, most of the properties and methods are totally new for me.
 So it was a quite useful project.
 Additionally, i try to get familiar dev tools and from now on console.table(), console.warn(), console.error() are my favorites.